 A stair case at the south end of the beach provides access to Fisherman's Point park where visitors can enjoy sites of Portland Head Light and open ocean on the horizon.

 Park hours: Open daily, 6:00 AM - 9:00 PM

-WILLARD BEACH DOG RULES AND REGULATIONS
+WILLARD BEACH RULES AND REGULATIONS

 While Willard Beach is a dog friendly destination, there are rules, regulations and ordinances that must be followed.

 Dogs are permitted May 1st - September 30th from 7 A.M - 9 A.M. & 7 P.M. - 9 P.M.
 ONLY.
 Dogs are permitted on the beach from October 1st - April 30th from 6 A.M. - 9 P.M.